Gricel Mamery: The 2012 San Sebastian Street Festival incident

 The Fiestas de la Calle San Sebastián (San Sebastian Street Festival) has become a popular event in the old city of San Juan, where thousands of Puerto Ricans and visitors to the city gather during a weekend every January to celebrate the feast of the street's patron saint, SanSe As the feast is heavily attended, balconies in the buildings near the celebration have become a spot to see and be seen.
-Mamery and other public media companions (including Arrieta, Ceriani, and former Despierta América teammate Ana María Canseco) were at the balcony of one of the rooms of the Old San Juan on January 13, 2012.
+Mamery and other public media companions (including Raymond Arrieta, Javier Ceriani, and former Despierta América teammate Ana María Canseco) were at the balcony of one of the rooms of the Old San Juan on January 13, 2012.
 While Mamery was greeting the audience gathered below, Ceriani lifter her blouse and groped her breasts, which were covered with a brassiere lined in golden lamé.
 Pictures also showed Ceriani and Mamery kissing.
 He later mooned the audience from the balcony.
 Ceriani apparently wanted to shock the audience through his stunts due to the speculation about his media prevalent at the time.
 Arrieta, who was at the balcony himself, could only stare in shock -and, he later claimed, in disbelief.

 Media outlets like a photo sequence of the incident; a video of it was also published through media outlets and TV.
 The incident got Mamery's WIPR-TV contract canceled almost immediately after, based on a clause that demanded public performers not to engage in scandalous behavior in public.
 The station's chief executive officer, Pedro Rúa, happens to be Jovet's son.
 This led at least one gossip columnist to speculate about a possible reprisal from Rúa about the Central American and Caribbean Games' controversy as a motivation for the firing.
 The incident became a subject of public opinion and controversy in Puerto Rican media and social networks for over two weeks.
 People in favor of Mamery's firing claimed that she had staged the incident, while people against it speculated that it was a disproportionate reaction to a situation that was not within her control.